 Designed for larger enterprises and more diverse API needs, Redocly provides an OpenAPI specification-compliant method of building interactive and visually pleasing documentation.
 You can deploy it seamlessly into any continuous integration that’s currently existing.

-This ability extends from the start and continues to the end of the API lifecycle.
+This ability extends from the start to the end of the API lifecycle.

 Here are the positives and negatives of Redocly.